High Integrity Biodiversity Credits: A New Frontier in Regenerative Finance

 For investors, biodiversity credits serve several key functions:

-• ESG Alignment: Fulfil sustainable investment mandates under frameworks like the EU Sustainable Finance Disclosure Regulation (SFDR), particularly Article 9 funds.
+ESG Alignment: Fulfil sustainable investment mandates under frameworks such as the EU Sustainable Finance Disclosure Regulation (SFDR), particularly in Article 9 funds.

-To mainstream credits in investment portfolios, clear integration mechanisms—like inclusion in Investment Management Agreements—are essential.
+To mainstream biodiversity credits in investment portfolios, fostering deep liquidity characteristics and establishing clear integration mechanisms— which as the introduction of credit use guidelines in Investment Management Agreements—will be essential.

 Standardisation and Governance

-• UNFCCC Article 6 (A6) governs international carbon trading mechanisms.
-While adoption of Nationally Defined Contributions (NDCs) is progressing, major economies like Brazil, India, and China are at varied stages of implementation.
+UNFCCC Article 6 (A6) governs international carbon trading mechanisms.
+While adoption of Nationally Defined Contributions (NDCs) is progressing, major economies like Brazil, India, and China are still at varied stages of implementation.

 A single, advanced digital registry is crucial to support transparency, traceability, and efficient administration of credits.
 DeFi (decentralized finance) offers potential for registry interoperability while respecting national sovereignty—an important factor for market integration.